pcengines/apu2-documentation/README.md

     * `x` is coreboot major version
     * `y` is coreboot minor version
     * `z` is PC Engines firmware fork patch number
-2. Create PR for all required changes for version `rel_x.y.z`
-3. When all changes pushed we closing merge window and start testing - this is typically first week of each month
+2. Merge current `develop` to `rel_x.y.z`
+3. End of month we close merge window
-4. Perform automated regression testing on `rel_x.y.z`
+4. Perform automated regression testing on `rel_x.y.z` including all new tests
 5. Fix all required issues and repeat point 4 until fixed - this doesn't mean all tests pass, this mean that approved set passed
 6. If results are accepted merge it to `release` branch
 7. Add tag, which should trigger CI and publish binaries
 8. Merge release branch to develop

-# Feature/bug fix development

-1. Update `develop` by margining coreboot's master
-2. Checkout feature branch from `develop`
-3. Commit changes to feature branch
-4. Run regression tests
-5. Setup PR to `develop`

 Other resources
 ----------------